 4 Written questions

 4 Matching questions

-a. the answer.
+a. the appellant.

-b. the complaint.
+b. the appellee.

-c. the service of process.
+c. the defendant.

-d. the summons.
+d. the plaintiff.

 - Leo, a resident of Missouri, owns a warehouse in Nebraska.
 A dispute arises over the ownership of the warehouse with Opal, a resident of Kansas.
 Opal files a suit against Leo in Nebraska.
 Regarding this suit, Nebraska has